EagleEye389/mapFinder/README.md

 npm install
 ```

-Add a `.env` file with the following:
+Add a `.env` file in the project root with the following:

 ```
 REACT_APP_GOOGLE_API_KEY = <api-key>